It is said great things come from humble beginnings. But also from hard work and dedication. This is certainly true of Glenhaven Football Club.

 The Association became affiliated with the Mariners National League team and this resulted in Jonno Davis, the Glenhaven Coaching Coordinator, arranging even better coaching opportunities for all players and Coaches.
 This has grown and developed even further into 2009 & 2010.

 At the 2009 Presentation Day Life Membership was bestowed upon Paul Hodkinson for his tireless work as Gear Manager, Age Coordinator, Player & Coach (up to 3 teams in the one year) over the past 15 years.

 At the 2009 Annual General Meeting of the Association Karen Makin our Secretary since 2006 and convenor of the Summer comp since the inception, was awarded the Gladesville-Hornsby Association Medal for services to the game.
 A well deserved recipient.

 Mini football had a considerable change in 2009 with 6 & 7’s being played on a smaller pitch with no goalkeeper & the 8’s with reduced numbers.
 The 9’s were also restructured to 9 a side with goalkeepers on a ¾ size field.
 This initiative was implemented by the Association to come into line with the world’s leading Football countries where skill levels are far better than in Australia.

 To accommodate this restructure it was necessary to have additional playing areas.
 Mehmet Mehmet, the Glenhaven Public School Principal volunteered the use of the School’s fields for the 6 & 7’s, with the 8’s at Holland Road & the 9’s at Glenhaven.

-Our twentieth year in 2010 will be celebrated with the introduction of a Glenhaven Football Club cap and an Anniversary Dinner to be held at the Dural Country Club on July 31st.
+Our twentieth year in 2010 was celebrated with the introduction of a Glenhaven Football Club cap and an Anniversary Dinner held at the Dural Country Club on July 31st.